 A typical day in rehab may involve any number of therapy methods: group and individual, DBT or CBT, and more.
 You may attend a counseling session, participate in adventure therapy, an alternative healing method that allows you to skill build and regain confidence while enjoying the thrills of the outdoors.

 You may also spend some time practicing mindfulness techniques in solace, or experience dynamic healing in wilderness therapy on our 500 acres.
-Swift River also offers nutritional guidance and access to many activities like yoga and tennis, recognizing the importance of physical healing.

 Whatever standards you set for your treatment, rest assured they’ll be met and exceeded here.
 Drug and alcohol rehab is about so much more than healing.
 It’s about finding the space and the resources to build, or rebuild, your life.